3devo/ChildbusBootloader/PROTOCOL.md

 Version compatibility
 ---------------------
-The slave is assumed to have a small and fixed bootloader, which implements a single version of this protocol.
+The child is assumed to have a small and fixed bootloader, which implements a single version of this protocol.
 The master is assumed to be more complex and easily upgraded, and will typically support all versions up to the current version.

-This means that a newer master with an older slave should always work, since the master has explicit support for older protocol versions.
-When an older master (e.g. older firmware on the master) is running against a newer slave, things should just work if possible, but at least allow an error message to be shown.
+This means that a newer master with an older child should always work, since the master has explicit support for older protocol versions.
+When an older master (e.g. older firmware on the master) is running against a newer child, things should just work if possible, but at least allow an error message to be shown.

 This protocol is initially designed to talk to a microcontroller on the interface board.
 This microcontroller needs to take action to enable the